laurynas-karvelis/zeroad-token/README.md

 ## Examples

-To find more example implementations for `Express.js` (JavaScript), `Hono` and `Fastify` (both TypeScript), please go to [examples section on our Github repository](https://github.com/laurynas-karvelis/zeroad-token-ts/tree/main/examples/).
+For more example implementations using `Express.js` (JavaScript), `Hono`, and `Fastify` (TypeScript), visit the [examples section on our GitHub repository](https://github.com/laurynas-karvelis/zeroad-token-typescript/tree/main/examples/).

-Take this JavaScript example as a quick reference.
-The example will show how to:
+The following JavaScript example provides a quick reference, demonstrating how to:

-- Inject the "Welcome Header" into each response;
+- Inject the "Welcome Header" into responses
-- Parse user's token from their request header;
+- Parse the user's token from the request header
-- Use the `tokenContext` value later in your controllers and templates.
+- Use the `tokenContext` in controllers and templates

-An Express.js v.5 example of a minimal app:
+Minimal Express.js v5 app example:

 ```js
 import express from "express";